![]() |

 1️⃣Ankle Sprains

 ⚕️PT Prevention: Therapists use wobble boards and single-leg stability drills to build deep ankle strength.
 This training improves proprioception—your child's internal GPS.
 It teaches their brain and body to react instantly to uneven surfaces, helping prevent ankle rolls.
+That’s why understanding the windlass mechanism matters — when the foot stops working the way it should, pain can show up far beyond the arch.

 2️⃣Growth Plate Injuries